mudbile/MusicShuffler/README.md

 If you'd like, you can click **STOP** and the process will stop after it is finished copying the current file.
-Afterwards, you have your playlist in the folder you chose:
+Afterwards, you have your playlist in the folder you chose, which you can open by clicking &#128193;

 ![Screenshot_4.png](/screenshots/Screenshot_4.png)